 - How can you set better boundaries in your life?

-- Where can you set better boundaries in your life?
+- Where can you set boundaries in your life?

 This is a biggie.
-If you’re engaged in perfectionism, know that it’s a lie you tell yourself so that unconsciously you don’t let yourself experience success or get any of your ideas finished.
+If you’re engaged in perfectionism, know it’s a lie you tell yourself so that you unconsciously don’t let yourself experience success or finish any of your ideas.
 It can be associated with a fear of success more than a fear of failure.
 This is something deep in your unconscious that you need to work through.

-Confidence is also believing and knowing that you are your best resource and asset.
+Confidence is believing and knowing you are your best resource and asset.
 Confidence is acknowledging that you are scared but trusting, believing and being certain that who you are is perfect at any moment.
 Look around you.
 Who do you see, think, sense or know is confident?
 How do you know?
-Are they quietly confident or incredibly charismatic or somewhere in-between?
+Are they quietly confident, incredibly charismatic, or somewhere in between?
 You can learn a lot from watching and noticing other people.

-The key, for me, is to just do it and learn from the experience.
-The longer you wait, the more those fears marinate, and the more your inner bully can cajole you.
+The key, for me, is to do it and learn from the experience.
+The longer you wait, the more those fears marinate and the more your inner bully can cajole you.